-We are excited to welcome Professors Candace Mixon and Matthew Hayes, both of whom joined the Religious Studies Department as visiting faculty this Fall.
-Prof. Mixon comes to us from Macalester College, where she taught after completing her PhD at the University of North Carolina.
-Her research examines how state entities, museums, and other institutions shape and mediate Shi‘i devotions in Iran.
-At Oxy, Prof. Mixon offers a variety of courses on Islam, including Introduction to Islam, Muslim Bodies: Islam, Gender, and Health, and Islamophobia, as well as a new CSP, Ethnography and the Study of the Contemporary Middle East.
-Prof. Hayes joins us from UCLA, where his research has focused on ritual knowledge in early modern Shingon Buddhism.
+This year, we were excited to welcome Professors Candace Mixon and Matthew Hayes, both of whom joined the Religious Studies Department as visiting faculty this Fall.
+Prof. Mixon's research examines how state entities, museums, and other institutions shape and mediate Shi‘i devotions in Iran.
+At Oxy this year, Prof. Mixon offered a variety of courses on Islam, including Introduction to Islam, Muslim Bodies: Islam, Gender, and Health, and Islamophobia, as well as a new CSP, Ethnography and the Study of the Contemporary Middle East.
+Prof. Hayes' research focuses on ritual knowledge in early modern Shingon Buddhism.
 His current work demonstrates how ceremonial lecture (kōshiki) allowed for the reception of religious doctrine in distinct social, linguistic, and performative registers among varied audiences.
 Prof. Hayes's courses include Zen and Buddhisms of the Silk Road.
 Welcome to Oxy, Professors Mixon and Hayes!

 Building from her senior comps project, Carol Beckett ’20 presented “Marking Time and Making Identity: Rites of Passage Events and Festivals in the Creation of Japanese American Buddhist Community Life in the Incarceration Camps” at the American Academy of Religion Western Region Conference in March.
 Meeting virtually due to the COVID-19 crisis, Carol presented her work on a panel that included scholars from University of California, Santa Barbara and Hanyang University, South Korea.
 It is rare for undergraduates to speak at professional conferences.
 We congratulate Carol for producing such high-quality work to be accepted!